Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Simulation Study

 \section{Simulation Study}

 Our algorithm provides an interpretable method to detect and estimate heterogeneous effects in the presence of clustered network interference.
 In this section we evaluate, through a set of simulations, the performance of the proposed algorithm with respect to both discovery and estimation.
 In particular, we investigate its ability to correctly identify the actual heterogeneous sub-populations, comparing the use of single or composite splitting functions, and we assess the performance of the Horvitz-Thompson estimator for leaf-specific treatment and spillover effects.
 While the latter performance assessment is quite standard in the literature, the former is critical for the development of interpretable algorithms for heterogeneous causal effects \citep{bargagli2019causal,lee2020causal}.

 We evaluate the performance of the algorithm and the estimator in settings that differ with respect to three main factors: (1) the structure of the heterogeneity, (2) the extent of the effect heterogeneity, and (3) the number of clusters.
-In Appendix \ref{appendix:monte_carlo}, we also consider two additional factors: (4) the correlation structure in the covariate matrix and (5) the presence of homophily in the network structure.
+In Appendix \ref{appendix:monte_carlo}, we also consider \review{three} additional factors: (4) the correlation structure in the covariate matrix, (5) the presence of homophily in the network structure, \review{and (6) a mixture of continuous and discrete covariates}.
 Regarding the structure of the heterogeneity, we are particularly interested in settings where the structure of the causal tree representing heterogeneity is different for each causal effect.
 In particular, causal trees differ if they have different nodes corresponding to the split of a feature, that is, if covariates driving the heterogeneity are different, or if they have different terminal leaves where the causal effect is heterogeneous, i.e., non-zero.
 We call \emph{causal rules} these heterogeneous terminal leaves.

-For each simulation scenario we simulated $M=500$ samples and applied our NCT algorithm to detect sub-populations with heterogeneous causal effects (or causal rules) and to estimate our causal effects of interest.
-To evaluate the performance of our composite splitting function under different settings, splits rely on either effect-specific splitting criteria or on the composite function.
+For each simulation scenario, we simulated $M=500$ samples and applied our NCT algorithm to detect sub-populations with heterogeneous causal effects (or causal rules) and to estimate our causal effects of interest.
+To evaluate the performance of our composite splitting function under different settings splits rely on either effect-specific splitting criteria or on the composite function.